adekwal/praca_inzynierska_holografia_ResNet/README.md

 To install and run the project, follow these steps:
 1. Install PyCharm – download and install PyCharm, you can download it from the official site: [PyCharm Download](https://www.jetbrains.com/pycharm/download/)
 2. Copy the files from this repository – download or clone the repository to your device, then copy the files into 3 different directories corresponding to the three programs in the project:
-- program 1: Training Data Generator
+- 1st program: Training Data Generator
-- program 2: CNN ResNet
+- 2nd program: CNN ResNet
-- program 3: Phase Reconstruction Methods
+- 3rd program: Phase Reconstruction Methods
 3. Load the projects into PyCharm:
 - open PyCharm
 - choose the "Open" option and load each of the three folders as separate projects